sendgrid/docs/source/User_Guide/Settings/partners.md

 SendGrid For New Relic
 {% endanchor %}

 Access your email statistics via the [New Relic Dashboard](http://newrelic.com/).
-In less than five minutes your stats should be sent to your New Relic Dashboard.
-We send stats to New Relic every 5 minutes for users with the setting enabled.
+In less than five minutes your statistics should be sent to your New Relic Dashboard.
+We send statistics to New Relic every 5 minutes for users with the setting enabled.
 For more information, please see our [Setting up SendGrid for New Relic page]({{root_url}}/Classroom/Track/Collecting_Data/new_relic.html).

 {% anchor h3 %}
 Settings